merkletreejs/merkletreejs/docs/README.md

 - Q: Is there an NFT whitelist example in Solidity?
   - A: Check out the example repo [merkletreejs-nft-whitelist](https://github.com/miguelmota/merkletreejs-nft-whitelist) on how to generate merkle root of whitelisted accounts and merkle proofs with this library and verify them in Solidity.

+- Q: What other types of merkle trees are supported?

+  - Besides standard `MerkleTree`, there's also `MerkleMountainRange`, `MerkleSumTree`, and `IncrementalMerkleTree` implemenation classes available.

 - Q: Is there a CLI version of this library?

   - Yes, see [merkletreejs-cli](https://github.com/miguelmota/merkletreejs-cli).